Introduction to Azure Storage

 Configuration files can be stored on a file share and accessed from multiple VMs.
 Tools and utilities used by multiple developers in a group can be stored on a file share, ensuring that everybody can find them, and that they use the same version.

-Diagnostic logs, metrics, and crash dumps are just three examples of data that can be written to a file share and processed or analyzed later.
+Resource logs, metrics, and crash dumps are just three examples of data that can be written to a file share and processed or analyzed later.

 The Azure Queue service is used to store and retrieve messages.
 Queue messages can be up to 64 KB in size, and a queue can contain millions of messages.
 Queues are generally used to store lists of messages to be processed asynchronously.

 For example, say you want your customers to be able to upload pictures, and you want to create thumbnails for each picture.
 You could have your customer wait for you to create the thumbnails while uploading the pictures.
 An alternative would be to use a queue.
-When the customer finishes his upload, write a message to the queue.
+When the customer finishes their upload, write a message to the queue.
 Then have an Azure Function retrieve the message from the queue and create the thumbnails.
 Each of the parts of this processing can be scaled separately, giving you more control when tuning it for your usage.

 Types of storage accounts